Small Business Tax Loopholes: Minimize Your Tax Burden

 Meanwhile, a 1031 permits commercial property owners to defer state and federal capital gains and recaptured depreciation if they acquire another similar property within 180 days.
 Property owners who receive rental costs may be permitted to deduct expenses like maintenance, utility bills, and insurance fees.

-You can also invest in Opportunity Zones, which are tax incentives meant to encourage taxpayers with capital gains to invest in low-income and undercapitalized communities.
+You can also invest in Opportunity Zones, tax incentives meant to encourage taxpayers with capital gains to invest in low-income and undercapitalized communities.
 This program can provide various tax benefits, including temporary deferral of taxes on previously earned capital gains, permanent exclusion of taxable income on new gains, and a step-up of previously earned capital gains invested.

 8. Retirement Plan Loopholes